BouchentoufOthman/Retail-Sales-and-Customer-Segmentation-Analysis/README.md

 - Used **Robust Z-score** for `Quantity` (due to more normal distribution).
 - Removed extreme invalid entries but preserved valid high-value orders.

-### 🧩 RFM Feature Engineering:

-We created an **RFM table** per customer:

-- `Recency`: Days since the customer's last purchase
-- `Frequency`: Total number of purchases
-- `Monetary`: Total money spent

-Refund transactions were excluded from this calculation.

 ### 🗺️ Some Vizualisation:

 #### 📌 Most Sold Products